I will guide you through step by step on how to paint a buffalo check wall that is truly eye catching!

 You may recall that several years back I updated our small laundry room to make it a prettier place to do laundry.
 Shortly after moving in, this was how the space looked.

 The first full makeover resulted in this fun space.
 It was beautiful and a huge improvement, but it felt more like the design belonged in a nursery or kid’s room than a laundry room.

 In the spring of 2016, I decided to give the space a ‘makeunder’ of sorts to make it more our style.
 But the problem was, I never was 100% sure on the direction I wanted to go with the space.
 So, I made a few updates, but then it basically sat unfinished and completely boring.
 And it honestly looked a bit pink with the not-quite-white walls and lighting.

 After a few weeks of work, I’m excited to share how the space looks now!
-I can’t even tell you how much I am obsessed with this buffalo check wall.
+I can’t even tell you how much I am obsessed with this beige and white buffalo check wall.